MarcPuigdemont/vue-crud/README.md

 - Localization, only english is used.
 - Frontend pagination / Backend pagination.
 - Themes and theme selector for primary and secondary App colors (nothing to do with airplanes)
-  - Be able to select an Airline and apply it's colors to the current app them
+  - Be able to select an Airline and apply it's colors to the current app theme
-- Add unit tests
 - Integrate both unit and e2e tests with CircleCI
 - Improve style and add animations